Research Paper: On Mark Cohen’s Book “Under Crescent and Cross: The Jews in the Middle Ages.”

 There are some stipulations in the Pacts of Omar that are denoted to demean the dhimmis.
 Amid those, the dhimmis have to speak in a different manner than the Muslims, and to evade from using honorific names, and to avoid Arabic scriptures on their seals as well dress in distinctive garb.

-The obligation to dress differently appears to be in source instigating from the Christian prescription that made its first appearance in the canons of the fourth Lateran Council .
-The original purpose, in Christendom was to bar sexual relations between Christians and Jews.
-An enforcement that was ensued gradually and erratically.
-In places where the “Jewish badge” was not commuted into cash payment, it served to underline the alien, outsider status of the Jews and render them more vulnerable to violence from the general public.
+The obligation to dress differently appears to be in source instigating from the Christian prescription that made its first appearance in the canons of the Fourth Lateran Council.
+The original purpose, in Christendom, was to bar sexual relations between Christians and Jews.
+Enforcement that was ensued gradually and erratically.
+In places where the “Jewish badge” was not commuted into the cash payment, it served to underline the alien, outsider status of the Jews and render them more vulnerable to violence from the general public.

-Tritton believes that the first to imply the requiring law of distinguishing dresses was Omar bin Abdel Aziz, who forced on the non Muslims to wear the zunnar, it was the Christians in this case who wanted to distinguish themselves in wearing the zunnar that they were in the habit of using it long before Islam.
-On the contrary to humiliation, the zunnar was a sign of clothing worn by local Christians in conquered territories that was not a stigma, but a continuing tradition from pre-Islamic times, that was an insignia of high status.
+Tritton believes that the first to imply the requiring rule of identifying clothes was Omar bin Abdel Aziz, who forced on the non-Muslims to wear the zunnar, it was the Christians in this case who wanted to distinguish themselves in wearing the zunnar that they were in the habit of using it long before Islam.
+On the contrary to humiliation, the zunnar was a sign of clothing carried by local Christians in conquered territories that were not a stigma, but a continuing tradition from pre-Islamic times, that was an insignia of high status.
 As well as the removal of this zunnar was a sign of degradation.

-This law continued along the centuries, however it wasn’t implied except occasionally.
-In the Geniza, there are abundant references to clothing that indicate no differences between the Jews and Muslims during Fatimid and early ayyubid times.
+This law continued along the centuries.
+However, it wasn’t implied except occasionally.
+In the Geniza, there are abundant references to clothing that indicate no differences between the Jews and Muslims during Fatimid and early Syyubid times.
 To the contrary, it seems that it was often difficult to tell them apart.

 Even then, in contrast to Europe, there is no indicating that Muslims feared contracting impurity through intimacy with Jews and Christians, they could marry women and eat their meat.

-In Christendom however, the distinctive garb regulation, motivated in the first instance by fear of physical contamination through sexual contact, was designed to segregate and exclude.
+In Christendom however, the distinctive garb regulation, motivated in the first instance by fear of environmental contamination through sexual contact, was designed to segregate and exclude.